unbalancedparentheses/data_science_in_julia_for_hackers/docs/index.md

 ## Data Science in Julia for Hackers
-A book written by Federico Carrone, Herman Obst and Mariano Nicolini.
+A book written by Federico Carrone, Herman Obst Demaestri and Mariano Nicolini.

 Acknowledgements to Martina Cantaro and Camilo Plata.